smindre1/An_Introduction_To_Regex/README.md

 ## Bracket Expressions

 Anything within brackets represents a range of characters that we are attempting to match.
 If we for example had a bracket expression like `[abc]`, then we would be searching for a string that begins with either 'a', 'b, or 'c'.
 We can also set the bracket expression as `[a-c]` for the exact same result.
-Now as a reminder, Regex is very strict with lowercase and capitalize letters and in order to include them you need to do something like `[a-zA-Z]` or `[a-cB-Q]`.
+Now as a reminder, Regex is very strict with lowercase and capitalized letters, thus, in order to include them you need to do something like `[a-zA-Z]` or `[a-cB-Q]`.

 - `[0-9]` will match a string that contains the numbers zero through nine.
 - `[-_]` The string can contain an underscore or hyphen.
 Both the underscore and the hyphen are called special characters.
 With this bracket expression we are saying we need a string that includes either '-' or '\_'.
 It's important to note that the hyphen here is not the same hyphen that we used in our alphanumeric ranges.
 In bracket expressions, special characters that we want to include follow alphanumeric character ranges within the brackets.